 Subverted with the Oogakari in that no antagonist truly realizes how unequivocally screwed they are when they go up against one of the clan...not even Orochimaru.

 Foreshadowing: Ghost said to the 3rd Hokage in one of the early chapters that Naruto won't need to learn the Hiraishin.
-He doesn't now considering he mixed dashing, substitution and multiple clones to come up with a better alternative.
+He doesn't now considering he mixed dashing, substitution and multiple clones to come up with an alternative.

 Fragile Speedster: Ghost's physical strength isn't much higher than a low level jonin so when forced to rely solely on his physical abilities he shades into this.
 This is probably best demonstrated when Gai recounts a taijutsu spar he had with Ghost: Gai managed to win after only one punch, but it took him hours just land that one punch.